ECS / DOTS support

 To network ECS entities, the main task is to transfer data between a GameObject networked by coherence and a corresponding ECS entity, which holds the gameplay data used and transformed by ECS Systems that are in charge of simulating gameplay.

 In essence, gameplay that happens in the ECS space results in data that is saved to specific ECS entities.
-A system is then in charge of transfering this data onto GameObjects.
-At this point, coherence is able to synchronise that data, like normal.
+A system is then in charge of transferring this data onto GameObjects.
+At this point, coherence is able to synchronize that data, as normal.

 This work should be done by an ECS System written specifically for the task, which would operate as a bridge between the world of GameObjects/MonoBehaviours and the world of "pure" ECS.